 In addition to setbacks and height, the massing and visual impact of industrial buildings is largely a result of building size.
 Proposed changes to Title 19 would limit the maximum industrial building size located within 200 feet of a residential zone or use to a maximum floor area of 10,000 square feet.
-This size limit is based on the description of the Business/Office Park (B/OP) Land Use designation within the General Plan 2025 Land Use and Urban Design Element, which establishes a limit of 10,000 square feet for light industrial and small warehouse uses that do not create nuisances due to odor, dust, noise or heavy truck traffic.
-Buildings located between 200 and 800 feet from a residential zone or use would be limited to 100,000 square feet, based on the City Council feedback in October 2016, and all other locations would be limited to the existing maximum Floor Area Ratio (FAR) of the zone.
+This size limit is based on the description of the Business/Office Park (B/OP) Land Use designation within the General Plan 2025 Land Use and Urban Design Element, which establishes a maximum building size of 10,000 square feet for light industrial and small warehouse uses that do not typically create nuisances due to odor, dust, noise or heavy truck traffic.
+Buildings located between 200 and 800 feet from a residential zone or use would be limited to 100,000 square feet, based on the City Council direction in October 2016, and all other locations would be limited to the existing maximum Floor Area Ratio (FAR) of the zone.
+The building size requirements do not restrict the ability to place multiple buildings upon the site, provided that the size, height, and development standards are met and further provided that the maximum FAR of the underlying zone is not exceeded.

+Maximum Allowed Building Size

+Development Standard Zones

+BMP AIR

-Maximum Allowed Building Size Dovolopment Standard Zones Development standard Development Standard BMP I AIR Within 200 feet of Residential 10,000 sq. ft.
+thin 200 feet of Residential ne/Use 10,000 sq. ft.
 10,000 sq. ft.
 10,000 sq. ft.

-Zone/Use 10,000 sq.
-11. 10,000 Sq.
-1t.
-10,000 sq.
-11. 200-800 feet of Residential Zone/Use 100,000 sq. ft.
+200 0-800 feet of Residential Zone/Use 100,000 sq. ft.
 100,000 sq. ft.
 100,000 sq. ft.

 All other locations Per FAR Per FAR Per FAR